stimulus-use/stimulus-use/docs/use-window-size.md

 # useWindowSize

-Adds one new behavior to your Stimulus controller : `resize`
+Adds one new behavior to your Stimulus controller : `windowResize`

 This behavior is built on top of the `resize` event on the `window` object.